How I Travelled Across America with This Water Bottle Filter

 To put it into perspective that’s 5 refills a day of the Survivor bottle.
 I probably averaged 3 a day, with hiking days a bit more.
 (I know I should drink more!).
-But compared to how much buying a single 20 ounce bottle of water a day costs, and the amount of plastic you’re cutting down on, seems worth it to me.
+But compared to how much buying a single 20 ounce bottle of water a day costs, and the amount of plastic you’re cutting down on, it was worth it to me.

 The Aquaspace Survivor has become my go to travel water bottle not just for hikes but for everyday use.
 I usually try to fill it up before I leave home, or keep it with me in the car, or have it on my desk at work.
 But honestly I don't even have to worry about filling it up before I leave because pretty much anywhere I go will have a sink, faucet, or tap that I can fill up there.

-If I’m walking on a trail here in my new home in the Pacific Northwest, or hiking in national parks, or climbing a mountain, it's the first thing I pack.
+If I’m walking on a trail here in my new home in the Pacific Northwest, or hiking in national parks, or climbing a mountain – it's always in my pack.
 There’s no better source of water than fresh from a spring or stream.
 In my experience, whether you’re on a local hike, camping off the grid, or just trying to avoid the nasty tap water at work, or just want a solid emergency filter, the Survivor bottle will give you the filtered water you're looking for.